Skip to Content

 Under contract with MHDO, Ten2Eleven Business Solutions provided MHDO technical support in the preparation of this report.

-To jump to an area of specific interest click the links below:
+To jump to an area of specific interest in the report click the links below:

 Highlights of MHDO’s Prescription Drug Transparency Report

-Highlights and conclusions of MHDO’s fourth annual report include:
+Highlights and conclusions of MHDO’s fifth annual report include:

 • Factors in the prescription drug market impact brand and generic pricing such that lower prices that exist for entities in the pharmaceutical supply chain are not always realized by payers and consumers.

-• Variation in pricing and rebate practices exists amongst different manufacturers, wholesale distributors, and PBMs (referred to in this report as reporting entities) and depends on the type of drug (e.g., brand vs. generic, single source vs. multiple source).
+• Variation in pricing and rebate practices exists amongst different manufacturers, wholesale distributors, and Pharmacy Benefits Managers (PBMs) (referred to in this report as reporting entities) and depends on the type of drug (e.g., brand vs. generic, single source vs. multiple source).
 No single reporting entity in the pharmaceutical supply chain is responsible for prescription drug costs in Maine.

 • Manufacturers specify the wholesale acquisition cost (WAC) for the drugs they produce.